-The first step to building a relationship with someone is to call them by their preferred name.
-Nothing will get you off on the wrong foot by calling someone by the wrong name when you’re asking for a donation.
-It makes them feel like you don’t care about them as a person.
+One of the most important pieces of information recorded in this section will be your donor’s preferred name.
+Nothing will get you off on the wrong foot like calling someone by the wrong name when you’re asking for a donation.
+Not knowing this basic information will communicate that you don’t care about the prospect as a person.

-Special note: if you’re an advocacy organization also using an advocacy-specific CRM like CQ Engage, you might also want to keep things like social media handles and voting districts in this section.
-These identifiers will allow you to more easily target your donors and supporters with personalized communication strategies for region- or online-specific grassroots campaigns.
-These details will also make it easier for you to mobilize your advocates because they can champion your cause in their own neighborhoods with your help.
+Note that if you’re an advocacy organization, you might also want to record social media handles and voting districts in this section.
+These identifiers will allow you to target your donors and supporters with personalized communication strategies for region- or online-specific grassroots campaigns.
+These details will also make it easier for you to mobilize your advocates because they can champion your cause in their personal networks and neighborhoods.

 3. Personal History

 As important as it is to know how to reach your donors, understanding them on a deeper level is key to building authentic connections with them.
 That understanding begins with knowing their personal history, which includes everything from information about education to capacity and affinity markers that indicate the prospect is likely to give to your organization.

 - Real Estate Holdings

 - Public Stock Holdings